U.S. Route 27 in Tennessee: State Route 29

-State Route 29 (SR 29) runs as a secret, or hidden designation, throughout US 27's routing from the Georgia state line in Chattanooga to the Kentucky state line north of Oneida, though it does separate in Rockwood at an intersection with US 70/SR 1, becoming concurrent with it till Midtown, where it becomes signed as a standalone secondary highway (Pine Ridge Road) and has an interchange with I-40 before entering the South Harriman neighborhood of Harriman (as Ruritan Road) and then becoming hidden again at an intersection with US 27/SR 61 south of downtown.
+State Route 29 (SR 29) runs as a hidden designation throughout US 27's routing from the Georgia state line in Chattanooga to the Kentucky state line north of Oneida, though it does separate in Rockwood at an intersection with US 70/SR 1, becoming concurrent with it until Midtown.
+There, it becomes signed as a standalone secondary highway (Pine Ridge Road) and has an interchange with I-40 before entering the South Harriman neighborhood of Harriman (as Ruritan Road), then becoming hidden again at an intersection with US 27/SR 61 south of downtown.
 Excluding this signed portion, the rest of SR 29 is a primary highway.
 In downtown Oneida, SR 29 has received a signed designation.